 A member of the Rose family, the Fragaria genus has more than 20 species commonly known as strawberries.
-The modern strawberry, Fragaria x ananassa, is a hybrid of Fragaria virginiana, native to North America, and Fragaria chiloensis, native to the Pacific coasts of North and South America.
-European species were the original large fruited strawberry sold in markets and some are still grown for local consumption.
+Modern strawberries, Fragaria x ananassa, are hybrids of Fragaria virginiana, native to North America, and Fragaria chiloensis, native to the Pacific coasts of North and South America.
+European species were the original large fruited strawberries sold in markets and some are still grown for local consumption.

 Ever-bearing cultivars produce two crops, one in spring and one in fall.
 Some

 cultivars seem to be a cross between ever-bearing and day-neutral and have the